OskariKosonen/Oulu-Uni-Lunch/README.md

-# Creating the README content in Markdown format and saving it as a .md file

-readme_content = """
 # Oulu University Lunch Menu App 🍔

 **Oulu University Lunch Menu App** is a React application that displays the lunch menus for various restaurants at Oulu University.
-The app fetches menu data from Jamix and Poweresta APIs and presents it in a user-friendly format.
+The app fetches menu data from Jamix and Poweresta APIs (Juvenes & Uniresta)and presents it in a user-friendly format.

 ---